ChrisAdkin8/cloudflare-demo/README.md

 domain = "<your domain name goes here>"
 ```

-6. In the clouddlare portal obtain the zone id for your domain and add the following line to the terraform.tfvars file, replace the placeholder in angular brackets
+6. In the CloudFlare portal obtain the zone id for your domain and add the following line to the terraform.tfvars file, replace the placeholder in angular brackets
     with your actual domain zone id:
 ```
 zone_id = "<your domain zone id goes here>"
 ```

-7. On the vertical menu bare on the left hand side of the screen (whilst still insiude the cloudflare portal), navigate to "Manage Account" -> "Account API Tokens" -> "Create Token" -> "Edit Zone DNS"
+7. On the vertical menu bare on the left hand side of the screen (whilst still insiude the CloudFlare portal), navigate to "Manage Account" -> "Account API Tokens" -> "Create Token" -> "Edit Zone DNS"

-8. On the screen for creating an "Edit Zone DNS" token, for "Zone resources", select the domain you registered with cloudflare when you signed up for a free account in step 2 as the specific domain to include.
+8. On the screen for creating an "Edit Zone DNS" token, for "Zone resources", select the domain you registered with CloudFlare when you signed up for a free account in step 2 as the specific domain to include.

 9. Click on "Continue to Summary" and then "Create Token", click on 'Copy' to copy the token string and then add the following line to the terraform.tfvars file,
    replace the placeholder in angular brackets with your actual api token: